precice/dealii-adapter/docs/adapter-dealii-configure.md

 If you like to setup your own FSI simulation using the provided dealii-adapter, this section should help you to configure the source code and the parameter file.

 In order to change your geometry and set appropriate boundary conditions, you need to modify the source file.
-The parameter file e.g. `parameters.prm` is used to set certain properties e.g. material properties, numerical properties or preCICE-related properties.
+The parameter file (e.g. `parameters.prm`) is used to set certain properties: material properties, numerical properties or preCICE-related properties.

 {% include tip.html content="The linear elastic solver is designed for single core and single threaded computations.
 The non-linear solver supports shared memory parallelism.
-If that is still not enough for your case you can find an unofficial non-linear elastic solid solver for massively parallel systems [in this repository](https://github.com/DavidSCN/matrix-free-dealii-precice)." %}
+If that is still not enough for your case, there is also an [unofficial non-linear elastic solid solver for massively parallel systems](https://github.com/DavidSCN/matrix-free-dealii-precice)." %}

 {% include tip.html content="The number of allocated threads in case of shared-memory parallel computations can be specified via the environment variable `DEAL_II_NUM_THREADS`.
-By default, all available cores on the respeective machine are utilized." %}
+By default, all available cores on the respective machine are utilized." %}

 ## Parameter file

-This section gives additional information about the parameter files:
+This section gives additional information about the parameter files.
+Here is an example:

-{% include tip.html content="A reference parameter file including all important options can be found [in the adapter repository](https://github.com/precice/dealii-adapter/blob/master/parameters.prm)." %}

 ```
 subsection Time